 The average discount factors for the five equally long intervals were .84, .91, .92, .93, and .91, respectively.
-This replicates our earlier finding (in Figures 2 and 4) that participants appear relatively impatient early on, but this impatience quickly levels off (cf. Laibson, 1997).
+This replicates our earlier finding (in Figures 2 and 4) that participants appeared relatively impatient early on but that this impatience quickly leveled off (cf. Laibson, 1997).
 Despite equality in the length of the intervals, discounting correlated reliably with the delay-based connectedness ratings.
-The median correlation was -.34 (W = 269.5, p < .05; mean r-to-z = -.35, t(52) = 2.91, p < .01).
+The median correlation was -.34 (W = 269.5, p < .05; mean r-to-z = -.35), t(52) = 2.91, p < .01.
 This implies that the relation between discounting and connectedness in Studies 1 and 2 was not an artifact of the differences in interval length.
-The correlation between discounting and rated interval-by-interval connectedness showed the same trend, but it was smaller in absolute size and not significant (the median correlation was -.11; W = 92.5, p = .32; mean r-toz = .13, t(46) = 1.21, p = .23).
-The reason for this reduction is uncertain, but one possibility is that people may find it more difficult to assess connectedness between two future selves than connectedness between their current and future self.
+The correlation between discounting and rated interval-byinterval connectedness showed the same trend, but it was smaller in absolute size and not significant (the median correlation was -.11; W = 92.5, p = .32; mean r-to- z = .13), t(46) = 1.21, p =.23.
+The reason for this reduction is uncertain, but one possibility is that people may find it more difficult to assess connectedness between two future selves than connectedness between their current and future selves.
 For example, participants' intuitions about the psychological connectedness between their self in 21 years and their self in 28 years may be less reliable than their intuitions about the connectedness between their self now and their self in 21 (or 28) years.
 The interval-based task asked for the former judgment, the delay-based task for the latter.

-The relationship between perceived decreases in psychological connectedness and impatience for benefits holds across preference-elicitation procedures, equal-length and variedlength intevals, and monetary and nonmonetary domains.
-But although the results of these studies are consistent with our predictions, these correlational findings cannot provide conclusive evidence for the connectedness framework's predictions for the reasons noted in the discussion of Study 1's results.
-To determine whether these changes in connectedness cause impatience, Studies 3-5 experimentally manipulate impressions of personal connectedness and measure resulting degrees of patience.
+The relationship between perceived decreases in psychological connectedness and impatience for benefits holds across preference-elicitation procedures, equal-length and varied-length intervals, and monetary and nonmonetary domains.
+However, although the results of these studies were consistent with our predictions, these correlational findings could not provide conclusive evidence for the connectedness framework's predictions for the reasons noted in the discussion of Study 1's results.
+To determine whether these changes in connectedness cause impatience, Studies 3-5 experimentally manipulated impressions of personal connectedness and measure resulting degrees of patience.